Office of Undergraduate Research Undergraduate research will set you apart.

 Jake Keel

 The protein sources used in broiler chicken diets can vary based on ingredient cost and availability.
 It is also very common for several flocks of broiler chickens to be reared on the same litter before it is completely cleaned out and replaced.
-There is some speculation that these factors can influence the microbiome and the environment within a broiler chicken’s GI tract, but there have been few studies on the issue.
-Jake Keel, a senior majoring in Animal Sciences, is focusing his undergraduate research on exploring the physiological changes that result from these factors.
-A better understanding of these changes can help optimize the efficiency of production.
+There is some speculation that these factors can influence the microbiome and the…Continue Reading Recently in Research- Jake Keel

 Recently in Research- Jordan Wade